CHEF JEN COOKS SEPTEMBER 4th

 Niki washed and pulled off 6 cups of mixed basil leaves: thai, lemon and purple Italian.
 She added a large handful of garlic cloves, 1 cup of roasted pumpkin seeds, ¾ cup of grated parmesan cheese, and enough olive oil to form a paste into a blender.

 Roasted Crowder Peas:

 Shell fresh peas, season with season mix, salt and olive oil and roast at high heat until hot and crispy.
 They’ll be barely cooked.
 Tastes very similar to roasted edamame(soybeans)

 Chop the okra into ½ circles.
 Place a beaten egg in one plate.
 Mix cornmeal, salt and seasoning mix well in another bowl.
 Dip okra into egg and then cornmeal mix and fry until brown and crispy.
 Drain on paper towels and serve.

 Jen shredded the poached chicken, reserving the liquid for soup, see the next recipe.
-She sautéed garlic and and sliced shitake mushrooms in butter.
+She sautéed garlic and and sliced shiitake mushrooms in butter.
 She added a bit of the broth to moisten and added a spoon of roux( roux is equal parts flour and butter mixed together to a texture like peanut butter) and roasted peppers and salt.
-She toasted a loaf of Honest loaves bagette, smeared it with roasted garlic and topped with the chicken mixture.
+She toasted a loaf of Honest loaves baguette, smeared it with roasted garlic and topped with the chicken mixture.

 Take the broth from poaching the chicken, add sauté mushrooms , shredded chicken ,and garlic and serve.